Paulj1989/expected-kills/README.md

 - [x] Visualize model performance
 - [x] Further model testing
 - [ ] Write full notebook detailing how to carry out the xK model
-- [ ] Develop probabilistic measure of the Expected Value (eV) or Expected Value Added (eVA) of all attacking plays
+- [ ] Develop probabilistic measure of the Expected Value (eV) or Expected Value Added (eVA) of all offensive plays

 ## License